apify/crewai-mcp-tester/README.md

 4. Start the test
 5. Review the generated report

-## Pricing
+## 💰 Pricing

-Token-based pricing:

-- Input tokens: $0.00048 per 1,000 tokens
-- Output tokens: $0.00192 per 1,000 tokens

-Charges based on actual AI token consumption.
+You will be charged based on LLM token usage.
+For a simple MCP server with a few tools, the cost should be under $0.01 per test run.

-## Input
+## 💾 Input

 The Actor accepts the following input parameters: